Goodell Hits Brees Where It Hurts The Most

 Why is it that the quarterback who leads the league in passing yards, touchdowns thrown and yards per game not in the Pro Bowl?
 Interceptions, ah yes, the great equalizer.
-Excuse me if I may, but if he is leading the league in 3 categories, 9th overall in passer rating and one of the elite passers in the league.
-If I don’t have you convinced yet let me ask you this.
+Excuse me but he is leading the league in 3 categories, 9th overall in passer rating and one of the elite passers in the league.
+If I don’t have you convinced yet, let me ask you this.
 What’s the difference between Matt Ryan and Drew Brees?
 Not going to the playoffs, not in the Pro Bowl and not on the verge of a Super Bowl are some things that come to mind.
 There is one thing you’re leaving out.
 Matt Ryan in all his greatness is only 4 interceptions away from being tied with Brees for the season.

 Posted on December 26, 2012, in Sports and tagged Aaron Rodgers, Brees, Dome Patrol, Drew Brees, Matt Ryan, New Orleans Saint, new Orleans Saints, NFC, Pro Bowl, Pro Bowl 2013, Roger Goodell, Saint, Saints, Sean Payton, Tom Brady.
 Bookmark the permalink.
 23 Comments.